absrp/PFDHA_strikeslip/README.md

 <!-- ROADMAP -->
-## Running the general end-user model
+### Running the general end-user model

-- [ ] In the "General end-user model - Python" directory
+- [ ] In the "General end-user model - Python" directory:
-    - [ ] Run the "PFDHA_secondary_fracturing.ipynb" Jupiter Notebook.
+    - [ ] Run the "PFDHA_secondary_fracturing.ipynb" Jupiter Notebook
     - [ ] Input your desired value for Do (in meters) when the dynamic prompt comes up
     - [ ] The script exports two pdf files: the hazard curve and the uncertainty distribution for each parameter in the  model

-## Running the complete analysis in Rodriguez Padilla and Oskin (202N)
+### Running the complete analysis in Rodriguez Padilla and Oskin (202N)
+The equation numbers correspond to those in the manuscript.

+- [ ] In the "All scripts analysis (Matlab + Python)" directory:
+    - [ ] To generate the fracture density decays (second term of eq.10):
-- [ ] Add Changelog
+    	- [ ] Run the "fracture_density_decay.m" script
+    	- [ ] The script exports a text file with the fracture density at each x position with distance away from the fault
-- [ ] Add back to top links
+    	- [ ] Run the "MCMC_density_decay_Poisson.ipynb" script
+    	- [ ] The script outputs the best-fit and posterior distribution of the fit of equation 8 to the fracture density decay as well as the Markov chain
+    - [ ] To estimate the scaling ratio of fracture length and displacement for each event in CA from the FDHI database, including the four events in our study:
-- [ ] Add Additional Templates w/ Examples
+    	- [ ] Run the "max_slip_length_scaling_CA.m" script
+    - [ ] To estimate P(D>Do) for the EMC, Landers, Hector Mine, and Ridgecrest data:
-- [ ] Add "components" document to easily copy & paste sections of the readme
+    	- [ ] Run the "generate_hazard_curve.m" script
+    	- [ ] This script outputs figures 2 and 4 in the manuscript
-- [ ] Multi-language Support
+    - [ ] To generate uncertainties for the hazard curve for each event:
-    - [ ] Chinese
+	- [ ] Run the "generate_hazard_curve.m"
-    - [ ] Spanish
+	- [ ] This script outputs figures A2-A5 in the appendix

 <!-- CONTACT -->
 ## Contact